FertileMule/pymunk/README.txt

 CHIPMUNK
 ========

-Compiled libraries of Chipmunk compatible Windows and Linux 32bit are distributed with pymunk.
+Compiled libraries of Chipmunk compatible Windows and Linux 32bit and 64bit are distributed with pymunk.
 If pymunk doesnt have your particular platform included, you can compile Chipmunk by hand with a custom setup argument::